Monastery of Santa Clara-a-Velha: Decay and rescue

 Around 1612, as the river flooded the monastery every year, the nuns built an elevated pavement in the church halfway to the roof.
 Finally, in 1647, as the frequent floods made life in the monastery impossible, King John IV ordered the nuns to abandon the structure.
 The last nuns left the ensemble in 1677, as a new monastery, called Monastery of Santa Clara-a-Nova (New St. Clare) was built on a hill nearby.
 The Gothic tombs of Queen Isabel and other royal princesses were transferred to the new building.

 As the centuries passed, the old monastery fell into ruin and became partially covered by the marshes of the Mondego River.
 Its historical and architectural importance led to it being declared a National Monument in 1910, and some conservation works were done in the first half of the 20th century.
-After 1995, a large archaeological campaign led by the Instituto Português do Património Arquitectónico cleared the mud and water from the ruins, which were found to be in a remarkable good state of conservation.
+After 1995, a large archaeological campaign led by the Instituto Português do Património Arquitectónico cleared the mud and water from the ruins, which were found to be in a remarkably good state of preservation.
 The excavations allowed for the recovery of a large number of architectural and decorative fragments and a better understanding of the monastery plan.
 In 2006 the building of an interpretation centre and new tours were estimated at 27 million euro and the project completed in April 2009.